Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Summary

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with programs 1429, 1537, and 4426.
 We thank the research team led by Roberto Maiolino for developing their observing program of GN-z11.
 We thank Yuzo Ishikawa for the discussions on data analysis of JWST NIRspec IFU.
+We thank Alessandro Romeo, Andrea Ferrara, Daniel Schaerer, Federico Lelli, Pascal Oesch, Seiji Fujimoto, Takafumi Tsukui, Toru Yamada for the useful discussions.
 We are grateful to staff of the James Webb Space Telescope Help Desk for letting us know useful information.
 This work was supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), University of Tokyo.
 This publication is based upon work supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
 M.O., H.Y., H.F., K.N., Y.H., and Y.I. are supported by JSPS KAKENHI Grant Nos.
 20H00180/21H04467, 21H04489, 3K13139, 20K22373, 21K13953, and 24KJ0202 respectively.
-H.Y. is supported by JST FOREST Program, Grant Number JP-MJFR202Z. \software{astropy \citep{astropy:2013,astropy:2018}, reproject \citep{reproject}, galfit \citep{Peng+02,Peng+10}, GalPak$^\mathrm{3D}$ \citep{Bouche+15}}
+H.Y. is supported by JST FOREST Program, Grant Number JP-MJFR202Z. \software{JWST Calibration Pipeline \citep{bushouse_2023_10022973}, astropy \citep{astropy:2013,astropy:2018,astropy:2022}, galfit \citep{Peng+02,Peng+10}, GalPak$^\mathrm{3D}$ \citep{Bouche+15}, WebbPFS \citep{WebbPSF}}